Tips for treading a little lighter as we explore our beautiful planet

 Reduce Single Use Plastics

 Bring your own reusable water bottle

 I am listing this first because I think it’s easy to do and can make a huge impact.
-Bringing your own water bottle along on your travels will prevent the use of many water bottles over the course of a week’s vacation.
+Bringing your own water bottle along on your travels will prevent the use of many water bottles over the course of a vacation.
 It also allows you to to forgo the little plastic cups on the plane.
 I always fill up my bottle just before I get in the car or on the plane.
-I am also better hydrated when I have my own water bottle because I make a point to fill it and carry it with me, whether I am sightseeing in Paris, or lounging at the beach.
+I am also better hydrated when I have my own water bottle because I make a point to fill it and carry it with me, whether I am hiking in Nepal, sightseeing in Paris, or lounging at the beach.